BjarniLeifs/Angular-Mean-JWT-Passport/README.md

 	are made to the server leading you not to worry about restarting it all the time like using node app.js.

-	If not installed you will need to do so with :
+	If not installed you will need to do so :

 		npm install -g nodemon

 		(-g stands for global, there for it is installed to your'e computer)

-	If installed do not worry about it. package.json has it as devdependance it shoudl be installed but none the less if accounter error. you will need to install it since the grunt will use it to start server.
+	If installed, do not worry about it. package.json has it as devdependance it should be installed but none the less if accounter error.
+You will need to install it since the grunt will use it to start the server.

 	The server is started on port 3000